microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 # ?
 What's the identifier of your extension? hello-world
 # ?
 What's the description of your extension?
 LEAVE BLANK
 # ?
 Initialize a git repository?
 Yes
 # ?
 Bundle the source code with webpack?
-Yes
+No
 # ?
 Which package manager to use? npm

 code ./hello-world
 ```

+### Install and configure esbuild

+This extension will use [esbuild](https://esbuild.github.io/) bundle source code.
+The following steps are an adapted version of those provided in the [Bundling Extensions](https://code.visualstudio.com/api/working-with-extensions/bundling-extension#using-esbuild) guide.

+- Install esbuild
+- Create `esbuild.js` build script for bundling just extension code
+- Update npm scripts
+- Install esbuild-problem-matchers extension
+- Update `.vscode/settings.json` and `.vscode/tasks.json`
+- Test extension

 ### Create a webview

-With this basic extension created, you now need to create a webview.
+You now need to create a webview.
 The following steps are an adapted version of those provided in the [Webview API](https://code.visualstudio.com/api/extension-guides/webview) guide – for more info about webviews read the guide.

 Start by navigating to the `extensions.ts` file inside the `src` directory and replacing the contents of the `activate` function with the following: